-(hereafter 'the SICAV', including all or part of the "sub-funds").
+(hereafter each is designated as 'the SICAV', including all or part of the "sub-funds" that are part of it)

 The SICAV is an Undertaking for Collective Investment in Transferable Securities (UCITS).
 It is incorporated under the laws of Grand Duchy of Luxembourg.
 It is a variable capital investment company with several sub-funds.
 The management company and global distributor is Lemanik Asset Management SA (Luxembourg).
 CapitalatWork SA and CapitalatWork Foyer Group SA are subdistributors.